aolle/aolle.github.io/_pages/workshops.md

 The Red Hat Single Sign-On Workshop focuses on securing applications and services, as well as configurations for integration and federation.
 Additionally, it offers **development** opportunities for programmers who want to extend and customize the product using the Service Provider Intefaces (SPI).

+The SSO workshop was built from the ground up, making it the first one available for delivery in EMEA.

 <!--
 TODO
 Explaing version tagging if we would like to check different versions